FusionAuth/fusionauth-site/_drafts/easy-integration-fusionauth-nodejs.md

 npm install express-session --save
 ```

 And then create a simple `index.js`.
 This Express application handles user login, logout, and preventing access the `/profile` route if the user is not logged in.
 In a real world application, we would have this server behind an HTTPS connection and we would probably use POST instead of GET.
-Note, change `[your API key here]` with your valid API key and change `[your application ID here]` to your valid application ID.
+Note, change `[your API Key here]` with your valid API key and change `[your Application Id here]` to your application Id.

 ```js
 const express = require('express');